Honest Masterworks Review 2025: How NOT to Invest in Art

 Inside their disclosure they share “Masterworks relies on a single investor, Scott Lynn, for substantially all of its capital and liquidity.
 If Scott Lynn were to cease funding Masterworks for any reason, Masterworks may not be able to identify additional sources of capital.”

 This is less of a concern now that they have gotten outside investors to buy in with Series A funding.
-I didn’t see any offerings after they closed this deal, but I will check if they removed that language on their next one.

 Storage Of The Artwork